WGNSpear/instr/README.md

 Log In
 Text .login  in DM to bot.
-Paste reply in HQTie Firefox console paste Console .session thing into DM with bot
+Paste reply in Firefox console paste Console .session thing into DM with bot
 Done
 Close stuff if I want to.